Best New TV Series of 2021

 INVINCIBLE: SEASON 1 – A WDYWW SPOILERCAST

-Invincible – Season One
+Invincible Season One on Amazon Prime Video

-1.)
+1. 1.)
 Bump (Stan)

 An Australian series about a young girl unexpectedly having a baby is thrown through several “I feel like I’ve seen this before” hoops before striking out on its own become one of the most surprising shows of the year.
 With a fantastic cast that all felt real, and like someone you’ve probably met before, I couldn’t wait to watch each new episode and was very happy when Stan announced a second season.